 Executive function is generated in the all-important prefrontal cortex of the brain and includes skills such as, planning, organizing, strategizing, paying attention, remembering details, and managing time and space.
 Sounds good for parents too, doesn’t it?

 Let’s just say that if my own executive functioning had been in full swing the day of our Delicate Arch hike, I might have followed the suggestions of the Tools curriculum more closely.
-Before we began hiking, I might have planned with each kid what they could “do” to help them hang in there on an arduous hike.
+Before we began hiking, I might have planned with each kid what they could “do” to help them tolerate an arduous hike.

 I probably would have encouraged Daniel to be Spiderman when we came upon climbing areas, but then encouraged him to think of other things Spiderman could do along the hike.
-Knowing Daniel, in addition to climbing, he would have been searching for Spiderman’s foes and discovering hiding spots.
+Knowing Daniel, I assume that in addition to climbing he would have been searching for Spiderman’s foes and discovering hiding spots.